ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 # Spring Cloud Config Server
 The Spring Cloud Config Server provides a centralized external configuration management backed optionally by a git repository or database.
-Using a REST API for external configuration, Config Server supports encryption of properties and yml files.
+Using a REST API for external configuration, Config Server supports encryption and decryption of properties and yml files.
 First step is installing the Java Cryptography Extension on our local pc.
 >JCE provides a framework and implementation for encryption, key generation, key agreement and message authentication code algorithms.
 Downloads are available for Java 6, 7 and 8.